JakeHattwell/research-assistant/README.md

 # Academia Utils

 This is a repository containing assorted quality-of-life scripts I've put written.
-Most are python.
+Most are python 3.

-Feel free to use however you want, but please give credit.
+Feel free to modify however you want, but please give credit iff redistributing.

 Suggestions appreciated.

+## Installation
+1. Download the repository files as a .zip or use `git clone https://github.com/JakeHattwell/academia_utils`

+2. Install the requirements in the table below using `pip install --user REQUIREMENTNAME`

+3. Run the script

+## Scripts

 | Script      | Description | Requirements |
 | ----------- | ----------- | ------------ |